Choose between Microsoft Teams vs. Zoom for conference needs

 3. Zoom video conferencing capabilities and limitations

 Zoom has a variety of video conferencing features, including support for meetings up to 100 participants -- or up to 1,000 with a large meeting license -- simultaneous screen sharing, virtual backgrounds, scheduling and calendar integrations, whiteboarding, in-meeting private and group messaging, and the ability to support up to 49 simultaneous video conference streams.
-Zoom also sells Zoom Rooms and Zoom Conference Room Connector licenses, which enable users to hook up Session Initiation Protocol- or H.323-capable conference room video conference products from third-party vendors, including Polycom, Cisco and Lifesize.
+Zoom also sells Zoom Rooms and Zoom Conference Room Connector licenses, which enable users to hook up Session Initiation Protocol- or H.323-capable conference room video conference products from third-party vendors, including Poly, Cisco and Lifesize.

 4. Zoom telephony capabilities and limitations

-Zoom lets participants either use voice over IP or PSTN dial-in numbers for voice connectivity.
-This functionality has been integrated into Zoom for years.
-What's new is Zoom's foray into cloud-based enterprise UC, known as Zoom Phone, priced at $10 per month, per user.
 Features include internal and PSTN voice, voicemail, call routing, hunt groups and automated attendants.
-Zoom does not manufacture its own phone hardware; instead, it works with a number of third-party phone, pager and intercom hardware vendors, among them Algo, Cisco, Polycom and Yealink.
+Zoom does not manufacture its own phone hardware; instead, it works with a number of third-party phone, pager and intercom hardware vendors, among them Algo, Cisco, Poly and Yealink.

 5. Zoom integration capabilities and features

 Thanks in part to its overwhelming popularity in the past few years, Zoom touts a wide range of third-party integrations, among them Microsoft, Google, Salesforce and Okta.
-However, Teams still holds a slight edge due to its integration with common 365 tools, such as Outlook for calendaring and OneDrive for file collection, sharing and management.
+However, Teams still holds a slight edge due to its integration with common Microsoft 365 tools, such as Outlook for calendaring and OneDrive for file collection, sharing and management.

 6. Zoom security and compliance